redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/4.2-applying-config-to-controller/README.md

         - controller_workflow_launch_jobs is defined
 ```

-What this playbook does it load in variables from the `/runner/variables` directory, then run various roles that apply those variables to Controller.
+This playbook loads in variables from the `/runner/variables` directory, then run various roles that apply those variables to Controller.

 Since this will be run as a kubernetes job, we have the option of mounting items into that directory, and the playbook will automatically pick them up for us.